Formality properties of finitely generated groups and Lie algebras: Filtered-formality and -formality

-As mentioned in the Introduction, concrete examples of groups which do not possess either formality property can be obtained by taking direct products of groups which enjoy one property but not the other.
+As mentioned in \S\ref{subsec:formal}, concrete examples of groups which do not possess either formality property can be obtained by taking direct products of groups which enjoy one property but not the other.